ExodusMovement/qaf/README.md

 // this creates a store instant with context hooks const SiaqStore = Siaq();
+// you need to do this for every store you intend to have

-// every store is a typical react component export default class Store extends SiaqStore { /* .. */ }
+// every store is a typical react class pure component export default class Store extends SiaqStore { /* .. */ }

 // or invoke directly